 Minimum cost of living per month in Amsterdam, 2019

 The price of renting a 1 bedroom apartment in Amsterdam centre in the ‘free market’ is about € 1200.
 Expect to pay for an apartment outside the centre € 850.
 Double that for a 3-bedroom apartment.

 READ MORE: How to find a flat in Amsterdam.

 Prices of electricity, gas, water plus local taxes: €150

-Iphone, always online: € 40 for a 2-year contract (includes the Apple iPhone).
+iPhone or Samsung, always online: € 40 for a 2-year contract (includes the phone).